Flat Fee Landlord

 Leave your name and number.
 We’ll call you back with a free rental analysis for your specific property.

-Rental demand isn't constant throughout the year.
-It peaks, dips, and peaks again on a predictable seasonal cycle — and understanding that cycle helps you make better decisions about when to list, how to price, and how to structure your lease terms to minimize vacancy over time.
+Rental demand is not constant throughout the year.
+It peaks, dips, and peaks again on a predictable seasonal cycle, and understanding that cycle helps you make better decisions about when to list, how to price, and how to structure your lease terms to minimize vacancy over time.

 Spring and Summer: Peak Season Everywhere

-April through August is peak rental season in virtually all of our markets — Northern Virginia, Maryland, DC, and Texas.
-The common driver: people move during warmer months.
+April through August is peak rental season in virtually all of our markets: Northern Virginia, Maryland, DC, and Texas.
+The common driver is that people move during warmer months.
 School families specifically move before the academic year begins.
 Corporate relocatees and government transfers cluster in late spring and early summer.
 Military PCS orders are most commonly executed in June and July.

 Peak season advantages for landlords: more applicants, faster placement, ability to be more selective on qualification standards, and often the ability to push slightly above the bottom of the market range.
 A well-priced June listing in Arlington or Fairfax County is virtually guaranteed to move quickly with multiple qualified applicants.